FserraIese/ML_Course/README.md

 *	Working with data in Python

-    + Technical note: [DS-03Py] Working with data in Python
+    + Technical note: Working with data in Python

-    + Example: Predicting employees turnover
+    + Example: Predicting employee turnover

 * String data analysis